We took a trip down memory lane and asked a couple of grandmas a few questions.

 What advice would you give (in general)?

 M: Stuff I tell my girls are “Don’t do the stuff I did.
 Just breath through it.
 Be patient.”
-Also, don’t shovel the sidewalk while it’s snowing.
+Also, don’t shovel the sidewalk while it’s still snowing.

 S: Try not to take life so serious, and enjoy the moment.
 And take time to smell the roses.